PhuongNam12345/fe-landing-page/README.md

 ### Project Directory Structure

+### 1 **`node_modules/`**

+Contains libraries and modules my project dependencies

+### 1 **`public/`**

+Contains static files and HTML output files that are not processed or compiled.

 ### 1. **`src/`**

+This directory contains the source code of my main React application

+### include:

-- `components/`: Holds React components used in the application (e.g., `Header.js`, `Footer.js`).
+- `components/`: Include common React components used in your projectapplication ( `Header.js`,... ).

-  - `containers/`: Can contain larger React components (containers) or application pages.
-  - `assets/`: Contains static files such as images, CSS, and other static files.
+- `assets/`: Contains files images, video.

+- `pages`: Contains pages of the application.
+  _Each page will contain additional components, assets of that page ex:`pages/homepages/component`: include component make pagehome _

+- `App.js`: Contains root component include route components

+- `index.js`: The React application is rendered, and the final content is displayed in the Document Object Model (DOM) of the web browser.

+-`package.json`: Configuration details for managing the project's dependencies, scripts, and other settings.